NFDI4BIOIMAGE/training/_sources/content_types/book.md

 After the end of the project, the concept was supplemented and updated by members of the Sub-Working Group Training/Further Education (UAG Schulungen/Fortbildungen) of the DINI/nestor Working Group Research Data (DINI/nestor-AG Forschungsdaten).
 The newly published English version of the Train-the-Trainer Concept contains the translated concept, the materials and all methods of the Train-the-Trainer Programme.
 Furthermore, additional English references and materials complement this version.

-Tags: research data management
+Tags: Research Data Management

-Content type: book
+Content type: Book

 [https://zenodo.org/record/4071471](https://zenodo.org/record/4071471)